 Education: Sydney Conservatorium of Music; Australian Institute of Music

-Lisa Grosman is a member of the Fidelio Quartet and was the Director of the Viola Programme at Monash University.
+Lisa Grosman was the Director of the Viola Programme at Monash University.
 She has recently been appointed Head of Strings at Camberwell Grammar School.
 Lisa is also on the faculty of the Melbourne Conservatorium Young Artists Academy at the University of Melbourne.

 For 15 years, Lisa was a member of the Irish Chamber Orchestra, during which time she toured extensively throughout Europe, America and Asia.
 Lisa was also the Director of Strings for the Irish Chamber Orchestra’s Education and Outreach Project, “Sing Out with Strings” – an El Sistema inspired programme involving more than 300 children from under resourced communities.